felipelaptrin/felipetrindade.com/frontend/content/blog/proxy-cache-harbor/index.md

 description: Let's implement a container image proxy cache using Harbor to increase pull speed and reduce pull frequency to Dockerhub to avoid hitting its rate pull limit
 ---

+You can check the [GitHub repository](https://github.com/felipelaptrin/image-proxy-cache-harbor) an access all the manifests used in this blog post.

 A common problem when dealing with highly dynamic and/or big Kubernetes cluster is facing pull limits from Dockerhub.
 The [pull rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) are:
 - 100 pulls per 6 hours per IP (for unauthenticated users)
 - 200 pulls per 6 hours (for authenticated users)